balazs-bamer/UDBGraph/README.md

 Other errors possible are:
 * Errors signed by UpscaleDB.
-* logic_error signing programmer error in UDBGraph.
-When it is mature enough, no logic_error should occur any more.
+* DebugException signing programmer error in UDBGraph.
+When it is mature enough, no such exceptions should occur any more.

 I'm writing unit tests in the debug subdirectory to make sure each part works correctly.
 Moreover, the dumpdb utility is provided to dump the database contents (record chains and fixed fields) on standard output.